Spencer Torkelson Preview, Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have the 26th-ranked team ERA among all league pitching staffs (4.88).
+- The White Sox have a 4.91 team ERA that ranks 26th across all league pitching staffs.

+- White Sox pitchers combine to allow 186 total home runs at a rate of 1.4 per game (fourth-most in the league).

 © 2023 Data Skrive.
 All rights reserved.